Metis (MTS) Price Tops $0.0107

-Metis (MTS) traded flat against the US dollar during the 24 hour period ending at 12:00 PM Eastern on July 27th.
-One Metis token can currently be bought for about $0.0107 or 0.00000025 BTC on cryptocurrency exchanges.
-Over the last seven days, Metis has traded 0.1% higher against the US dollar.
-Metis has a total market cap of $33.34 billion and $200.13 worth of Metis was traded on exchanges in the last 24 hours.
+Metis (MTS) traded flat against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on July 29th.
+In the last week, Metis has traded up 0.1% against the U.S. dollar.
+One Metis token can now be purchased for $0.0107 or 0.00000025 BTC on cryptocurrency exchanges.
+Metis has a total market capitalization of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.